-My name is Alexa Juliana Ard, and I am a foreign video editor at The Washington Post.
+My name is Alexa Juliana Ard, and I am a video editor with The Washington Post.
 I produce and edit videos covering international news.
-My responsibilities include writing scripts, aggregating footage, hiring freelancers, directing correspondents and freelancers on how to get the best footage for the story, editing and pitching story ideas.
+My responsibilities include pitching story ideas, writing scripts, aggregating footage, hiring freelancers, and directing correspondents and freelancers on the best footage to capture for the story.

 Before joining The Post, I worked in McClatchy’s D.C. bureau as a national video producer for the company’s 30 U.S. newsrooms, including The Miami Herald and The Sacramento Bee.
 I also worked on the McClatchy Studios’ team to produce a 10-episode documentary series called The War Within.
 The series was recognized by The White House News Photographers Association’s 2019 Eyes of History: Multimedia Contest.